0PandaDEV/SharedBackpacks/README.md

 <img src="https://cdn.discordapp.com/attachments/903181864116826112/1104734001870155786/About_blue.png" height="54px"/>

-SharedBackpacks allows players to create and manage backpacks, which are essentially inventories that can be shared among multiple players.
-The plugin provides functionality for creating and deleting backpacks, adding and removing members.
+This plugin enables you to effortlessly create and handle backpacks that can be shared among multiple players.
+The GUIs allow you to create and delete backpacks, as well as add and remove members.
+SharedBackpacks can assist you in sharing items with other players without having to drop them.

 ***